seanox/aspect-js/manual/en/introduction.md

   rendering reacts to changes in data objects and triggers partial rendering on consumers
 * Markup rendering
-  supports: condition, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...
+  supports: conditions, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...
 * Markup hardening
   makes it difficult to manipulate the attributes in the markup
   non-visible components are removed from the DOM and only reinserted when used
 * Model View Controller (MVC) / Model View ViewModel (MVVM)
   supports: events, virtual paths, sitemap, permission concept, view model binding, ...
 * Resource Bundle / Resource Messages